W-Floyd/notes/source/ENGR/Materials Engineering/Slides/Lesson 1 Intro & Materials Engineering Overview.md

 Adapted from C.R.
 Barrett, W.D.
 Nix, and

 A.S.
-Tetelman, _The Principles of Engineering_
+Tetelman, *The Principles of Engineering*

-_Materials_, Fig. 1-7(a), p.
+*Materials*, Fig. 1-7(a), p.
 9, 1973.

 Electronically reproduced by permission of Pearson Education, Inc., Upper Saddle River, New Jersey.

-Fig. 20.23, _Callister & Rethwisch 9e._
-(Courtesy of HGST, a Western Digital Company.)
+Fig. 20.23, *Callister & Rethwisch 9e.* (Courtesy of HGST, a Western Digital Company.)

-* Magnetic Storage
+-   Magnetic Storage

-\-\- Recording medium
+\-- Recording medium

 is magnetized by